ned14/pcpp/README.rst

   the https://github.com/ned14/pcpp/tree/yacc_expression_evaluator branch which is a proper C preprocessor expression evaluator based on http://www.dabeaz.com/ply/ 's yacc module.
-This was a very long outstanding piece of work which had been in progress for many years.
+This was a very long outstanding piece of work which had been in progress for nearly two years.
 It just needed a full day of my time to get it done, and now it is indeed done at long last.
+- BREAKING CHANGE: Thanks to the new expression evaluator, fix a long standing bug where unknown function macros in expressions were parsed as ``0(0)`` which obviously enough does not work.
+Fixing this changes how the ``on_unknown_macro_in_expr()`` hook works, and there is now an added ``on_unknown_macro_function_in_expr()`` hook.

 v1.22 (19th October 2020):
 --------------------------